sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/converting-version-contexts-to-search-contexts.md

 4. Convert either all version contexts at once, or specific individual version contexts as desired.
 5. Navigate back to `https://your_sourcegraph_instance.com/contexts`.
 Converted version contexts will be listed.

 Converted search contexts can be used immediately by users on the Sourcegraph instance.
-The contexts selector will be shown the search input.
+The contexts selector will be shown in the search input.

 ## Discontinuing use of version contexts on your private Sourcegraph instance